 Founded in 1980, this museum is dedicated to preserving and presenting the history of the Chinese people and their descendants in the United States.
-Its current building, which opened in 2009 near the boundary between Chinatown and Little Italy (technically, many would say it's in Little Italy), was designed by Maya Lin, architect of the Vietnam Veterans Memorial in Washington, DC.
-MOCA's permanent exhibit on Chinese-American history, titled With a Single Step: Stories in the Making of America, includes artworks, personal and domestic artifacts, historical documentation, and films.
+Its current building, which opened in 2009 near the boundary between Chinatown and Little Italy (technically, many would say it's in Little Italy), was designed by Maya Lin, architect of the Vietnam Veterans Memorial in Washington, D.C.
+MOCA's permanent exhibit on ChineseAmerican history,"With a Single Step: Stories in the Making of America," includes artworks, personal and domestic artifacts, historical documentation, and films.
 Chinese laundry tools, a traditional general store, and antique business signs are some of the unique objects on display.
-Rotating shows, some of which examine the sometimes turbulent relations between Asian Americans and the rest of the country, are on display in the second gallery.
+Rotating exhibits, some of which examine the sometimes turbulent relations between Asian Americans and the rest of the country, are on display in the second gallery.
 MOCA sponsors workshops, walking tours, lectures, and family events.